metaclass-nl/fit-shelf/README.md

 SUCH DAMAGES.

-[1]: not including CalculateFixture and SetupFixture but including the extensions for phpPeanuts.
+[1]: not including CalculateFixture and SetupFixture.
-     Fit Shelf does not support (usage from) Fitnesse.
-Is not inteded to work the same as Fit Library, only to work like descibed in the book, but with the special features as described below.
+     Fit Shelf is not tested with Fitnesse.
+Is not inteded to work the same as Fit Library, only to work like descibed in the book, but with the special features as described here.